 Making eye contact, though tactical is a very essential key for any speaker to defeat the dominance of the crowd.
 Through bold eye contact in a presentation, your audience have faith in you much more than you do yourself.

 The term eye contact is rather vague, it can infer to just making fleeting contact with a person and then moving on.
-I want you to know that this is not what I would like to discuss today, I want to discuss about how you while speaking in public ensure that you are making eye contact and connecting with the audience.
+I want you to know that this is not what I would like to discuss today, I want to discuss how you while speaking in public ensure that you are making eye contact and connecting with the audience.

 Don’t just make eye contacts, make EYE CONNECTION.
 Eye connection means spending time with each person so that the person feels you are talking to them.
 Now I said eye connection not stare the person out.

-Eye connection has mutual benefit to you and your audience.
+Eye connection has a mutual benefit to you and your audience.
 People in the audience will feel you have genuinely connected with them and you care about their reaction, whether or not they understand it.
 Also, because you are talking to people at intervals, connecting one on one with each member of the audience, they will see you as conversational and will be eager to listen to you more and be willing to be engaged.

 If there is one simple thing in which you can use to enhance your impact as a presenter and convince or persuade your audience to see things and understand your point the way you do, it is meaningful and consistent eye contact with your audience.
 It helps you build positive rapport with your audience and helps you communicate and convey your message on a personal level.